The probabilistic world: Probabilistic time

 \paragraph*{Boundary problem for the Ising chain}

 For pure classical states we have already solved the boundary value problem for the Ising chain in terms of the classical wave functions.
 This can be taken over to the corresponding pure-state classical density matrices.
 We complete the discussion here for mixed-state boundary conditions by discussing solutions of the evolution equation \eqref{eq:DM38} for $\rho'$.
 For more details see ref.~\cite{CWQF}.
+We demonstrate the appearance of restrictions by a discussion of possible static solutions.

 The most general ``static solution'' with $\rho'$ independent of $m$ is given by

 General static solutions obey

 such that all $\rho'$ commuting with $\hat{S}$ are static,